lammps/lammps/doc/src/read_data.rst

 The *template-index* and *template-atom* are only defined used by :doc:`atom_style template <atom_style>`.
-In this case the :doc:`molecule <molecule>` command is used to define a molecule template which contains one or more molecules.
+In this case the :doc:`molecule <molecule>` command is used to define a molecule template which contains one or more molecules (as separate files).
 If an atom belongs to one of those molecules, its *template-index* and *template-atom* are both set to positive integers; if not the values are both 0.
 The *template-index* is which molecule (1 to Nmols) the atom belongs to.
 The *template-atom* is which atom (1 to Natoms) within the molecule the atom is.